thephez/dpp-spec/docs/document.md

-  ✓ should return invalid result if there are duplicate document transitions according to unique indices ✓ should return invalid result if data triggers execution failed ✓ should return valid result if document transitions are valid Timestamps
+  ✓ should return invalid result if there are duplicate document transitions according to unique indices ✓ should return invalid result if data triggers execution failed ✓ should return valid result if document transitions are valid ✓ should return invalid result if document has partially set compound index data Timestamps
     CREATE transition
       ✓ should return invalid result if timestamps mismatch